HeringtonPress/Systems/GURPS/Skills.md

 Many cultures regard the ability to play one or more games skillfully as a worthwhile social accomplishment.
 People often stake vast sums on games, and it might be possible to earn a living as a professional.
 Games may also be played to settle disputes.
 A powerful monster or wizard might even challenge a hero to a game – with his life or the lives of his companions at stake!

-#### Geography†
-- IQ/Hard
-- Defaults: IQ-6 and others.

-This is the study of the physical, political, and economic divisions of a planet, and how they interact.
-It is part physical science, part social science.
-You must specialize:

-Physical: The study of the physical properties of a planetary surface.
-A physical geographer could answer questions about climate, terrain, and so forth.
-You must further specialize by plane type.

-Political: The study of political regions – their borders, natural resources, industries, etc. A political geographer could answer questions about land claims, overpopulation, regional economic disparities, transportation networks, etc.

-Regional: The study of all of the above, but specific to a single region: New York, the United States, planet Earth, etc. The depth of knowledge decreases with the size of the region (see Area Knowledge).
-Default: the relevant Area Knowledge skill at -6.

-These specialties default among themselves at -5.

 #### Gesture
 - IQ/Easy
 - Default: IQ-4.